-Scope 1

-Scope 1 GHG emissions are defined as direct emissions from company-owned and controlled resources, for example, emissions generated by onboard engines and auxilliary equipment.
+Scope 1 Scope 2 Scope 1 GHG emissions are Scope 2 GHG emissions are defined as direct emissions from defined as indirect emissions from company-owned and controlled the generation of acquired and consumed electricity, steam, heat resources, for example, emissions generated by onboard engines or cooling from office locations and auxilliary equipment. and company sites. less than 1% 99.99%